Thank you for reading our post, please rate this article at the end.

 Some models feature an overhang with a foldable ladder that can be mounted on the ground and locked.
 The ladder then serves as a support for the bottom of the tent and as an entrance from underneath, which is more secure than an outside entrance.
 Setting up the bi-fold is a cakewalk.
 You must reach the roof rack, unlatch a few buckles, and pull up the solid framework until the fabric gets taut.

-Pull-Up: The pull-up softshell RTT is a smaller, basic model with foldable upper plates pulled up until the frame is erected and the fabric is tight.
+Pull-Up: The pull-up softshell RTT is a smaller, basic model with foldable upper plates that are pulled up until the frame is erected and the fabric is taut.

 The bottom plates on these models are not folded, and you do not need to tuck a copious amount of fabric between the plates when folding.
 So, these are easier to deploy and fold and lighter than Bi-fold tents.
-The caveat is that the sleeping and living space will be the same when folded and deployed, just like hard shells.
+The caveat is that the sleeping and living space will be the same in both the folded and deployed states, just like hard shells.

 So these are preferred by solo campers or can house two campers at best.
 Some models offer a folding ladder that can then be mounted on the outer edge of the base to enter the tent.
 This design was first introduced by ‘Freespirit Recreation’ as part of their wildly popular adventure series.[/vc_column_text]